 Lessons for Irish suppliers and buyers – how z-score models can prevent future Carillion style issues

 As the diagram accompanying this article demonstrates, Carillion was a firm in trouble for a very long time.
-Z-score models examine five financial ratios, given different weightings of importance, drawn from the balance sheet and profit & loss statement of a company’s accounts.
-Different approaches are used for private and public companies but they provide a z-score at the end that breaks down as follows:
+Z-score models examine five financial ratios.
+The rations are given different weightings of importance and are drawn from the balance sheet and profit & loss statement of a company’s accounts.
+Different approaches are used to produce Z-scores for private and public companies.
+The outcome from the method (private or public) is uses the same health index:

 - Above 3: The company is healthy and there are no apparent solvency/liquidity issues;